BitBotBam/web-sprint-challenge-advanced-css-and-intro-js/README.md

         Accesible websites are designed to be inclusive, to accomodate anyone and everyone.
 Most importantly to include people with disablities.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+     - Use reponsive units if the user has changed font settings
+     - Use proper semantics for people with screen reader
+     - Use high contrast colors for people with vision problems

     3. How would you explain the concept of a variable to someone new to programming?